UKCloud/documentation/articles/connectivity/conn-faq-janet.md

 No, Janet connections are only available in our Assured OFFICAL security domain.

-## I have multiple vShield Edges and need to configure a specific Janet route.
+## I have multiple Edges and need to configure a specific Janet route.
 How do I set this up?

 To configure specific routing to allow access to each network, a routing table is available from UKCloud support.